 We all know that sometimes the best thing we can do for ourselves is simply making sure we are prepared and not scrambling around at the last minute trying to make sure things are ready.
 What if there was an IEP Handbook that not only had a section to serve general education teachers, but also provided information necessary for special education teachers from the start of their career and moving forward?
 That’d be cool…

-So what would be in an effective IEP handbook?
-Here are my top 10:
+What should be in an effective IEP handbook?

 - Support and Explanations for General Education Teachers: Emphasize the importance of accommodations and the legalities surrounding them.
 Provide training on how to read an IEP and where to find the information more urgent and relevant for their teaching.
 Provide information for support when teachers are at a loss for how to implement certain accommodations.